bocadilloproject/bocadillo/docs/faq.md

 ### How fast is Bocadillo?

 Quite fast, according to [benchmarks].
-Optimizing for speed has not been our primary focus so far, but we'll definitely consider improving it further as the project stabilizes.
+Optimizing for speed has not been the primary focus so far, but improving it will definitely be considered as the project stabilizes.

 [benchmarks]: https://github.com/the-benchmarker/web-frameworks